The World’s first whale sanctuary was proclaimed in 2001 in Walker Bay at the tip of Africa. SA 2002-3 South Africa at a Glance, Editors, Inc.

 - protected areas in south africa

-- protected areas of africa
+- register of protected areas

 - South Africa Protected Area Database